piebug/seikai-room-manager/README.md

 We also use [Sass](https://sass-lang.com/) and [Bootstrap 5](https://getbootstrap.com/) for our styling on the frontend.
 These tools can be installed using the [`yarn` package manager](https://classic.yarnpkg.com/en/), but this is an optional dependency for all backend development.
+Go to the [Sass development](#sass-development) section if you'd like to set it up.

 ### Setup